carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 .. option:: --lookup=<address>

-            Lookup <address> in the debug information and print out the file, function, block, and line table details.
+            Look up <address> in the debug information and print out the file, function, block, and line table details.

 .. option:: -o <path>